justincasher/justincasher.github.io/pages/index.md

 # About

-I am a mathematician working on arithmetic geometry.
+I am an applied mathematician working on machine learning.